 In fact it’s easy to have so many tabs open that you accidentally close the tab that you meant to click on.
 In Chrome, you can easily reopen that tab.
 Click the File menu and choose Reopen Closed Tab.

 If you want to make sure you can always find certain pages, you can pin the most important tabs so you can always find them – and even have those tabs automatically open when you first open Chrome.
 Click here to see how.

 Anyone who spends a lot of time working in the cloud gets to know and love Incognito windows.
 The primary reason for Incognito Mode is to prevent Chrome from saving your browsing history.
+This may be needed if you’ve paid too many visits to sites like www.nu-bay.com recently.
 It also erases any cookies that have been gathered when you close the Incognito window.
 You can switch between an incognito window and any regular windows you have open, and you’ll only be in incognito mode when you’re using the incognito window.